-Wondering how you can prevent web scraping?
-Keep reading to know more about web data scraping and learn the fastest ways to stop the hackers from stealing data on your website.
+Are you wondering how you can prevent web scraping?
+Keep reading to know more about web data scraping!
+Learn the fastest ways to stop hackers from stealing data on your website.

 Web scraping is a technique that consists of extracting data from web pages in an automated way.
-It is based on the indexing of content or, rather, on the transformation of the information contained in web pages into intelligible duplicate information, which can be exported to other documents such as spreadsheets.
+It is based on the indexing of content.
+It can also be on the transformation of the information contained in web pages into intelligible duplicate information.
+This information can then be exported to other documents such as spreadsheets.

 The people in charge of this crawling task, called scraping, are the so-called bots or crawlers.
 They are robots that are dedicated to automatically navigate through web pages, collecting data or information present in them.